trrei/radix-example-workshop-2/docs/workshop.md

 ### 1.2.2.
 Connect UI with Echo Api

-1. Move into [Echo Api](../www/src/App.js) and disable the use of Mock data.
+1. Move into [UI](../www/src/App.js) and disable the use of Mock data.
 2. Run Echo API locally
 3. Run www locally
 4. Verify in log that requests are being handled by API